Adding a new fish to your aquarium can be a big decision.

 The Rainbow Parrotfish was named because of its strange mouth.
 If you look at their teeth, you will see they are stuck together; this creates a ‘beak’.
-Their beak is an evolutionary feature which allows them to scrape algae from coral.
+Their beak is an evolutionary feature that allows them to scrape algae from coral.

-Known for their bright coloration, you will find green, brown, orange and green shades on this fish.
+Known for their bright coloration, you will find green, brown, orange, and green shades on this fish.

-As always you should match the tank conditions to their natural habitat, so ensure slow moving water currents with a sea grass bed.
+As always you should match the tank conditions to their natural habitat, so ensure slow-moving water currents with a seagrass bed.

 They are also some of the more peaceful species from the Cichlids family.